Help Kids Spell the Words THEY Commonly Misspell

 Keep it Alive!

-It’s helpful to add to a Word Wall regularly and take words children no longer need help spelling away.
+It’s helpful to regularly add to a Word Wall and take words children no longer need help spelling away.

 Think of a Word Wall as a living-learning tool; it’s not something to create at the beginning of the year and forget.